Joey Meneses Player Props: Nationals vs. Pirates

 Joey Meneses At The Plate

-- He has hit a long ball in one of 23 games, and in 1% of his plate appearances.

-- In seven games this year (30.4%), Meneses has picked up an RBI, including two games with multiple runs batted in.
+- Meneses has driven in a run in seven games this season (28.0%), including two games with multiple runs batted in.

-- He has scored a run in seven of 23 games so far this year.
+- He has scored in seven of 25 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.